jcpsantiago/dvthis/README.md

 E.g. maybe you don't have data coming from a database -- just delete the `queries` dir, and instead place your data in `data/raw`.
 Bam!

+Since this is an R package, the examples focus on R scripts, but DVC does not care about languages.
+I have mixed Clojure and R, for example, without ill effects.

 ### Stages

 Stages should be small and focused, just like you would write your normal R functions.